Kavita Ilona Nayar, M.A., is a Ph.D. candidate in the Department of Communication at the University of Massachusetts - Amherst.

 Nayar has also written about reality television audiences - specifically reception of a gendered performance of self-branding, labor, and authenticity; media literacy initiatives; and media representation of Detroit, MI and the cultural politics of collective memory after the 2008 financial crisis.
 Her work has been published in Feminist Media Studies, the Journal of Gender Studies, the Communication Review, and the Journal of Popular Culture.

 She has taught courses on writing, consumer culture, and media effects in the Department of Communication at University of Massachusetts-Amherst.
-She currently teaches in the Department of Visual and Media Arts at Emerson College and serves as Film Review Editor for the journal Institutionalised Children: Explorations and Beyond.
+She currently teaches in the Department of Visual and Media Arts at Emerson College.

 Before coming to UMass Amherst, Nayar received an M.A. in Broadcasting, Telecommunications, and Mass Media and a graduate certificate in Women's Studies from Temple University and a B.A. in Communication Studies from the University of Michigan.